 - No monthly account fee on ANZ Freedom accounts.

 - ANZ Home Loan Coach.
-From the time that you apply, through to purchasing your new home, an ANZ Home Loan Coach will be with you every step of the way.
+From the time that you apply, through to purchasing your new home, an ANZ Home Loan Coach is with you every step of the way.

 - Mobile Mortgage Managers.
-If you’re not able to make it into an ANZ branch to complete your application and sign documents, a Mobile Mortgage Manager will come to your home or business.
+If you can’t make it into an ANZ branch to complete your application and sign documents, a Mobile Mortgage Manager can come to your home or business.

 - First Home Buyer Handbook.
 Learn more about the home buying process with this useful resource from ANZ.

-- Home loan structure.
+- Mortgage structure.
 ANZ has different loan types that can be structured to suit your financial situation.
-If you start a new job, your repayments can be aligned with your new pay schedule and there may be an opportunity to decrease your payments for a period of time if you are in-between jobs or experiencing financial hardship.
+If you start a new job, your repayments can be aligned with your new pay schedule and there may be an opportunity to decrease your payments for a period if you are in-between jobs or experiencing financial hardship.

-- Interest-free loan top up for warm homes.
-To help Kiwis have warm homes, ANZ has pledged $100 million of interest-free loan top ups so you can install heat pumps and insulation.
-You can add an extra $5,000 to your home loan interest-free for up to 4 years.
+- Interest-free loan top-up for warm homes.
+To help Kiwis have warm homes, ANZ has pledged $100 million of interest-free loan top-ups so you can install heat pumps and insulation.
+You can add an extra $5,000 to your mortgage interest-free for up to 4 years.

 - Property Unlocked Seminars.
-ANZ hosts a range of free seminars around New Zealand to learn more about buying a new home, investing in property and renovating and building.
+ANZ hosts a range of free seminars around New Zealand, so you can learn more about buying a new home, investing in property or renovating and building.

 - Home loan pre-approval.
-So you can shop with confidence, ANZ can provide pre-approval for your home loan.
+So you can shop with confidence, ANZ can provide pre-approval for your mortgage.

-When you’re comparing ANZ home loans, be sure to take into account any fees that you may incur, such as:
+When comparing ANZ mortgages, be sure to take into account any fees that you may incur, such as:

 - Loan application fee.
-For owner-occupied homes ANZ charges up to $500 for a loan application fee.
-For all other types lending up to 1% of the loan amount.
+For owner-occupied homes, ANZ charges up to $500 for a loan application fee.
+For all other types of lending, it is up to 1% of the loan amount.

 - ANZ flexible home loan fee.
 Monthly account fee of $12.50.

 - ANZ fixed home loan.
-If you choose to repay or restructure your fixed rate ANZ home loan during your fixed rate period, you may be charged an Early Repayment Recovery fee.
+If you choose to repay or restructure your fixed-rate ANZ mortgage during your fixed-rate period, you may be charged an Early Repayment Recovery fee.

 How do I apply?